ShipraGupta16/city-bike-challenge/README.md

 JC-202210-citibike-tripdata.csv <br>
 JC-202209-citibike-tripdata.csv <br>

 I used to python (jupyter notebook) to read all the csv files, concatenate them, and extract the starting time and ending time of the journey to use it in Tableau.
+The final merged filename is citi_bike_2022_2023.csv

 ### Questions: